Updated September 2022

 The information identified in the Personal Plan must be addressed and accounted for in the Implementation Strategy.
 An Implementation Strategy must detail the supports and services that will be provided on a day-to-day basis.
 Implementation Strategies are developed by provider agencies that have agreed to provide services.
 Implementation Strategies will be completed using the DHS approved template to assure consistency between the stated desires and provider-directed activities/support.

 Strategies developed by Provider Agencies

 After the provider agency's signature on the Provider Signature Page of the Personal Plan, the provider agency will complete an Implementation Strategy using the form provided that includes the details of how the service(s) will be provided.
 Prior to delivering any services through the Medicaid Waivers, providers should ensure they have a copy of the final and completed Plan.
 Billings and claims for any Medicaid Waiver service found during an audit not to be included in the Plan will be voided.

-- Provider agencies who will develop an Implementation Strategy can determine their own tool/format, but it must at least contain the following:
+- Provider agencies must use the Implementation Strategy form.
+It must contain the following:

 - Basic descriptive, diagnostic, demographic and medical information